 When you pay your mortgage off in full.

-Usually used for interest only mortgages, this is an investment plan designed to pay a lump sum at the end of a set period.
+Usually used for interest only mortgages, this is a savings plan or other investment such as an Individual Savings Account (ISA) or pension policy, designed to pay a lump sum at the end of a set period.
 It should cover the capital still outstanding but you have to keep track to ensure this will happen.
-The investment can either be an endowment, Individual Savings Account (ISA) or pension policy.

 When you take out a mortgage, your property is used as security for the loan.
 This means that if you don’t make your regular mortgage payments, the lender has the right to take possession of your property.